kizniche/Mycodo/README.md

 [![Mycodo](http://kylegabriel.com/projects/wp-content/uploads/sites/3/2016/05/Mycodo-3.6.0-tango-Graph-2016-05-21-11-15-26.png)](http://kylegabriel.com/projects/)

 The top graph visualizes the regulation of temperature.
-The red line is the desired temperature setpoint that has been configured (which also has been configured to change over the course of each day).
+The red line is the desired temperature (setpoint) that has been configured to change over the course of each day.
 The blue line is the actual recorded temperature.
-The green vertical bars represent how long a heater is activated for, per every 20-second period.
-This regulation was achieved with minimal tuning (actual tuned gains: K<sub>P</sub>=0.08, K<sub>I</sub>=0.005, K<sub>D</sub>=0.001), and already displays a very minimal deviation from the setpoint (±0.5° Celsius).
+The green vertical bars represent how long a heater has been activated for every 20-second period.
+This regulation was achieved with minimal tuning, and already displays a very minimal deviation from the setpoint (±0.5° Celsius).
 Further tuning would reduce this variability further.

 ## Features

-* Inputs: Periodically measure devices, such as analog-to-digital converters (ADCs), sensors (temperature, humidity, CO<sub>2</sub>, atmospheric pressure, infrared heat, luminosity, magnetism, motion, pH, soil moisture, and more), or add your own.
+* Inputs: Periodically measure devices, such as analog-to-digital converters (ADCs), sensors (temperature, humidity, etc.), or add your own.
-* Outputs: Manipulate the environment by switching GPIO pins High/Low, switching relays, generating PWM signals, email notifications, executing linux commands, and more.
+* Outputs: Manipulate the environment by switching GPIO pins High or Low, switching relays, generating PWM signals, email notifications, executing linux commands, and more.
-* PID Controllers - Couple inputs with outputs to create feedback loops in order to regulate environmental conditions.
+* PID Controllers: Couple inputs with outputs to create feedback loops in order to regulate environmental conditions.
 * Methods: Change the desired condition over time (useful for reflow ovens, thermal cyclers, mimicking natural environmental changes, etc.)
 * Timers: Schedule the execution of actions at various times and intervals.
-* LCDs: Display measurements and data on 16x2 and 20x4 I<sup>2</sup>C-enabled LCD displays
+* LCDs: Display measurements and data on 16x2 and 20x4 I<sup>2</sup>C-enabled LCD displays.
 * I<sup>2</sup>C Multiplexer Support: Allow multiple devices/sensors with the same I<sup>2</sup>C address to be used simultaneously.
 * Camera support: Raspberry Pi Camera and USB cameras, to stream live video (only Pi cam), capture still images and video, and create time-lapses.
 * Web Interface: Access using a web browser on your local network or anywhere in the world with an internet connection.
 * Secure Login: High-security login system utilizing the latest encryption and authorization standards.
-* Automated system upgrade: When a new version is released on github, an upgrade can be initiated from the web interface.
+* System upgrade: When a new version is released on github, an upgrade can be initiated from the web interface.
-* Languages: English, [Español (Spanish)](#espa%C3%B1ol-spanish) (partial: [Français (French)](#fran%C3%A7ais-french), [한국어 (Korean)](#%ED%95%9C%EA%B5%AD%EC%96%B4-korean)) (Change language under Configure -> Language)
+* Languages: English, [Español (Spanish)](#espa%C3%B1ol-spanish) (partial: [Français (French)](#fran%C3%A7ais-french)) (Change language under Configure -> Language)

 [Read the manual](#manual) for details.